How Skeptical Epidemiologists Figured Out That Cholesterol Drugs Can Help Prevent Prostate Cancer

 Assistant Professor of Epidemiology

-September 28, 2018, Epidemiology, Faculty, Cancer, Chronic disease, Epidemic, Epidemiology, Heart Disease, Innovation, Men's Health, Pharmaceuticals, Research
+September 28, 2018, Epidemiology, Faculty, Aging, Cancer, Chronic disease, Epidemic, Epidemiology, Heart Disease, Innovation, Men's Health, Pharmaceuticals, Research

 Epidemiologists are trained skeptics.
 One of the first lessons in introductory epidemiology classes is that we are studying associations and that there are many reasons something might be associated with a disease without actually causing it.
 We want to see an association present in lots of different populations—and be backed up by other kinds of science—before we believe it is real.
 Ultimately, the goal of epidemiology research is to find out what causes diseases.

 One of my research topics—statins and prostate cancer—illustrates this well.
 Statins are a type of medication commonly prescribed to treat high cholesterol.
 About 30 percent of older adults in the US are taking these drugs.
 They are extremely effective at lowering cholesterol and, thus, preventing cardiovascular disease.